-For PNG compression method 0, the zlib compression method/flags code must specify method code 8 ("deflate" compression) and an LZ77 window size of not more than 32K.
+For PNG compression method 0, the zlib compression method/flags code must specify method code 8 ("deflate" compression) and an LZ77 window size of not more than 32768 bytes.
 Note that the zlib compression method number is not the same as the PNG compression method number.
 The additional flags must not specify a preset dictionary.
+A PNG decoder must be able to decompress any valid zlib datastream that satisfies these additional constraints.